npctat2021/MINFLUX_NPC_Tracking/README.md

 **Output:**
  - **cluster_data** (struct array) stores data of the resulted NPC clusters, with the following fields:
-    - **Rectangle** - 2D rectangle that defines the XY bounds of each cluster
+    - **ROI** - 2D rectangle that defines the XY bounds of each cluster
     - **Cluster_ID** - unique numeric ID of each cluster
     - **loc_nm** (N-by-3 array) - X, Y, and Z coordinates of localizations of each cluster, in nm
     - **tid** - trace ID associated with each localization